mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ### Reading a Stream's Configuration
-An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Event Stream Management Endpoint.
-On receiving a valid request the Event Transmitter responds with a 200 OK response containing a
+An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the configuration endpoint.
+On receiving a valid request the Event Transmitter responds with a 200 OK response containing a {{!JSON}}
-{{!JSON}} representation of the stream's configuration in the body.
+representation of the stream's configuration in the body.

 The following is a non-normative example request to read an Event Stream's
 configuration: